top of page

 Education

 We provide free quality education.
-As well as liberal arts, English, Bengali, and Hindi, we teach self-discipline, appreciation for all religions and points of view, problem-solving skills, music, culture, and taking responsibility for equality and advocacy, to create positive change for good.
+As well as liberal arts, Hindi, English, and Bengali, we teach ecological resilience, self-discipline, appreciation for all religions and points of view, problem-solving skills, music, culture, and taking responsibility to create positive change for good.

 Children education_DSCF0794_4iFL.jpg